Jagrit Anand: Domestic career

-He also represented the DDCA U-25 team in CK Naidu Trophy in 2012-13 and 2013-14.
+He also represented the DDCA U-25 team in CK Naidu Trophy in 2012-13 and 2013–14.
 He made his career best of 150 against Jammu and Kashmir.
 In 2014 he was one of the top 5 fast bowlers in Indian domestic circuit.

 During this period, he played several prestigious All India Tournaments such as Moin Ud Daula and J.P.
-Atrey representing DDCA President’s XI.
+Atrey representing DDCA President's XI.
 He was also selected to play in the Challenger Trophy in 2013, which is the most prestigious one day domestic tournament conducted by BCCI, under the captaincy of Virat Kohli.
 The team went on to be the Runners up.

 In 2013, Jagrit represented Jamia University in the All India University Championship.

-He played as a professional from Team Interface Transworld in the A division league in UAE from 2010-2014.
+He played as a professional from Team Interface Transworld in the A division league in UAE from 2010 to 2014.
 In his very first tournament he won the Player of the tournament award in Sharjah Cricket Council.
-He also represented the Air India team from 2011-2014 which is the top cricket club of India.
+He also represented the Air India team from 2011 to 2014 which is the top cricket club of India.
 He played for the Delhi Mughals in the Superstar T 20 league held in Dubai where top international cricketers played for different teams.

 Jagrit played his first international game against England in New Delhi in 2013 for DDCA team.
 He then went on to play the Journey to the World Cup tournament in Nepal where he played against the Nepal and Singapore International team.
 He was adjudged Player of the Tournament in the series and his team, Air India, went on to win the championship.